-'Compliance Limits are based on 1.25 times the background concentration for TDS for Class II and III groundwater.
+Compliance Limits are based on 1.25 times the background concentration for TDS for Class II and III groundwater.

-2For many wells cadmium, copper, and zinc were predominantly nondetects; compliance limits determined from the groundwater quality standard.
+For many wells cadmium, copper, and zinc were predominantly nondetects; compliance limits determined from the groundwater quality standard.

-3Where the background concentrations is less than detection, compliance limits are based on 0.25 times the groundwater quality standard for Class II groundwater and 0.50 times the groundwater quality standard for Class III groundwater for cadmium, copper, and zinc.
+Where the background concentrations is less than detection, compliance limits are based on 0.25 times the groundwater quality standard for Class II groundwater for cadmium, copper, and zinc.

-4If background value exceeds the groundwater quality standard, the Protection Level equals the background value.
+4 background value exceeds the groundwater quality standard, the Protection Level equals the background value.

-5The Compliance Limits for IV groundwater are the higher of the groundwater quality standard, the mean times 1.25, or the mean + 2 std. dev.
-6There is not a groundwater quality standard for sulfate
+The Compliance Limits for IV groundwater are the higher of the groundwater quality standard, the mean times 1.25, or the mean + 2 std. dev.

+There is not a groundwater quality standard for sulfate